Ale-Deto04/SnippetGuard/README.md

 ## The Project

-SnippetGuard is a personal project created as a simple but effective tool to combine my interests in AI and cybersecurity.
-It is intended as a learning exercise to train and use an AI model for code vulnerability detection.
+SnippetGuard is a personal project born from my interest for AI and cybersecurity.
+Designed as both an academic endeavor and a hands-on learning experience, it aims to train and utilize an AI model to effectively detect vulnerabilities in code.
+Simple yet powerful, SnippetGuard bridges cutting-edge technology with practical security challenges.

-Do not rely on this tool for critical or production projects.
-The model is trained on a relatively small and simple dataset and may produce incorrect results.
+**[Disclaimer]**: Do not rely on this tool for critical or production projects.
+This project is purely academic and intended for learning purposes only.
+It is not designed for serious or production-level code development.
+The model is trained on a limited dataset and may produce inaccurate results.
+Use it with caution.

 ---